mstubner/CBE3300B-Project/README.md

 Deviations from this ideal — particularly at high concentrations or across repeated runs — point to the non-ideal effects (enzyme saturation, mass transport inconsistencies) discussed in the failure analysis below.

+## Calibration Approach and Iteration

+### Initial Approach: Peak Current
+Initially, we attempted to construct the calibration curve using the peak current from each measurement, under the assumption that the maximum response would best correlate with concentration.
+However, this approach showed significant variability between test strips, likely due to differences in strip sensitivity and transient behavior during the measurement.

+### Normalization Step
+To address this, we introduced a normalization step by first measuring the peak current in DI water for each strip and subtracting it from the corresponding sample peak current.
+The goal was to account for strip-to-strip variation and isolate the true signal.
+Despite this correction, the resulting data still did not produce a consistent or reliable relationship between current and concentration.

+### Shift to Steady-State Current
+As a result, we shifted our approach to using steady-state current values at fixed time points, specifically 10 seconds and 20 seconds.
+These time points were chosen because the current had stabilized, reducing the influence of transient effects and noise.
+This method produced a much more consistent and linear relationship, making it more suitable for constructing an accurate calibration curve.
+We decided to use the 10s calibration curve as it produced the clearest linear relationship.
 ---

 ## Progress Log